datajerk/c2t/README.md

 > A *Single Load Binary* is defined as a self contained executable that has no disk dependancies (e.g. data, overlays, game save data, high scores, etc...).
 The binary must be 100% stateless or it will fail to function properly.  <http://asciiexpress.net/gameserver> has many examples.

+In both cases you'll have a `.aif` or `.wav` formatted audio file.
+It is critical that they file not be compress to MP3 or other format.
+Read <https://github.com/datajerk/c2t/raw/master/article/article.pdf> for details.

+To load up your disk or binary to a physical Apple //e or ][+:

+* Connect an audio patch code from your phone, tablet, computer, etc... to the cassette-in port of the Apple II.

+	> I just use Dropbox to quickly get these audio files to my iPhone.
+I also play them from the Dropbox app.

+* From the Apple II:
+	* Remove any disks
+	* Reboot or power on
+	* CTRL-RESET to get to a `]` prompt
+	* *Optionally* insert a blank disk if loading a disk image
+	* At the `]` prompt type `LOAD` and press *RETURN*
+* From your phone, tablet, computer *play* the audio file

+Single load binaries will auto extract and execute.
+Disk images will auto extract and expand to disk.

+## c2t-96h Version

+`c2t-96h` is a hacked up version of `c2t` that fixes a few bugs (e.g. `.po` files) and adds better universal (should work on all Apple IIs) 9600 BPS code.
+Both `-8` and `-f` activate this new 9600 BPS code.

+`c2t-96h` will eventually replace `c2t`.
+IOW, use `c2t-96h` for now.

 ## Testing

 Automated testing is only supported on OS/X and requires the following: